raven6724/decodedscents/WORKER_PROTOCOLS.md

 Historical failure modes in worker.js content:

 1. **Fabricated perfumer credits** — never add a perfumer to a `whySimilar` unless independently verified (this was the Saramito pattern)
 2. **Fabricated note pyramids** — retailer descriptions (especially Perfume.com, some Amazon listings) can be AI-generated or wrong.
 Only use Fragrantica or official brand sources.
+Fabricated pyramids arrive in three recognisable shapes — see §12.8 for the detection patterns.
 3. **Fabricated community quotes** — every quote in `whySimilar` must be traceable to a real reviewer, forum post, or article
 4. **Optimistic match percentages** — don't inflate `similarity` beyond what community consensus supports
 5. **Stale reformulation information** — some entries reference "excellent longevity" when the current batch has been reformulated with weaker performance (this happened with Mirsaal With Love)